agabor/docs/_includes/android/user-interface.md

 1. Pagination, with a row that can be tapped to load the next page.
 2. Configurable downloading and displaying of remote images within rows.
-3. Automatic loading and management of the Parse objects array.
+3. Automatic loading and management of the MSG objects array.
 4. Callbacks from major events in the data cycle.

 Consider the following code, which sets up a very simple `ParseQueryAdapter` to display data in a `ListView`.
 You can be up and running with a functional `ListView` full of data with very little configuration.